Mexico vigilantes refuse to lay down arms in troubled state

 By Simon Gardner

-APATZINGAN, Mexico Vigilante groups battling a powerful drug cartel in a troubled region of Mexico on Tuesday rejected a government call to lay down their arms, raising the risk of a serious security challenge to President Enrique Pena Nieto.
+NUEVA ITALIA, Mexico Vigilante groups battling a powerful drug cartel in a troubled region of Mexico on Tuesday rejected a government call to lay down their arms, raising the risk of an increased security headache for President Enrique Pena Nieto.

-On Monday, Mexico's interior ministry ordered the heavily armed vigilantes to stop fighting the Knights Templar drug gang in the western state of Michoacan, where violent confrontations have converged on the city of Apatzingan in the last few days.
+On Monday, Mexico's Interior Ministry ordered the heavily armed vigilantes to cease fighting the Knights Templar gang in the western state of Michoacan, where violent confrontations have converged on the city of Apatzingan in the last few days.

-Apatzingan is considered a stronghold of the Knights Templar, and over the past week, so-called self-defence groups have pushed to take control of surrounding towns and villages.
+Apatzingan is considered a stronghold of the Knights Templar, and over the past week, so-called self-defense groups have pushed to take control of surrounding towns and villages.

-Hundreds of federal police massed outside the city on Tuesday as dozens of soldiers and military police in full riot gear moved in to protect the mayor's office.

-Some roads around the state were closed, and at least one person was killed in clashes in a nearby town.

-The violence in Michoacan has raised serious questions about the government's efforts to restore order in Mexico, where more than 80,000 people have been killed in turf wars between gangs and in their clashes with security forces since 2007.
+The violence in Michoacan has raised serious questions about the government's efforts to restore order in Mexico, where more than 80,000 people have been killed in turf wars between gangs and in their clashes with security forces over the past seven years.

 Jose Mireles, the most visible leader of the vigilantes, said there could be no talk of putting down guns in Michoacan while the leaders of the Knights Templar remain at large.

-"I am not in favour of disarmament, quite the contrary," he said on a video posted on the Internet.
+"I am not in favor of disarmament, quite the contrary," he said on a video posted on the Internet.

 Estanislao Beltran, another leader of the vigilantes, told Mexican radio that to disarm would be to put themselves at risk.